What Food Should be Prepared for Backpackers

 Snacks like pack gels, granola bars, or peanut butter are high in calories.
 Therefore, prepare yourself with more snacks than you need.

 Rule 2: Guaranteeing Food Nutrition

-As mentioned above, backpacking can burn through thousands of calories per day.
-Therefore, choosing calorie-dense foods are as important as packing nutrition-dense foods.
+As mentioned above, backpacking can burn thousands of calories per day.
+Therefore, choosing calorie-dense foods is as important as packing nutrition-dense foods.

 Prepare Various Kinds of Foods

 To guarantee you get different nutritional properties，you must prepare plenty variety in your food.
 The longer your backpacking trip is, the more varieties you need to pack.

 Freeze Dried Vegetables